 Is this little known learning difference limiting your child’s academic success?
 Learn more about common dysgraphia symptoms you may be missing.

 But, when it continues unrecognized (and unaddressed), it can have a profound effect on a child’s progress and potential in school.
 It often requires that a child expend large amounts of effort and energy to come close to reaching the same destination as his peers.
 He’s operating at an unnecessary and significant disadvantage.
-But one that can be addressed effectively, if you know dysgraphia symptoms when you see them.
+But one that can be addressed effectively, if you know how to look for and recognize dysgraphia symptoms.

 Dysgraphia: A Snapshot

 Dysgraphia is a language based learning difference that affects learning how to write and the ability to use existing writing skills to express your thoughts.

 Typically, when a child masters the skill of writing, he can write quickly and legibly without getting tired.
 And, he writes without consciously thinking about the process.
 The words essentially appear on the page without any meaningful effort devoted to figuring out how to form a lowercase k.
 Or, effort figuring out the basic rules of grammar and syntax.

 But, for a child with dysgraphia impairments, this process can become slow, difficult and painful.
 The work product becomes illegible or incoherent.
 The effort to produce legible writing grossly is disproportionate to the resulting output.
 Or, the actual content of what’s written could be hard for the reader to understand.